 10 Benefits of Chestnuts in Your Diet

-Chestnuts are the fruit that comes from a chestnut tree, a tree scientifically known as Castanea sativa.
-This tree belongs to the fagaceae family and grows in temperate climates in the northern hemisphere.
+Have you tried chestnuts, the nuts from the chestnut tree?
+This is a tree scientifically known by the name of Castanea sativa that belongs to the Fagaceae family and is grown in temperate climates typical of the northern hemisphere.

 Read this article too: Vitamins and Minerals that Fight Depression